Another raita – although this time it is a south Indian dish, a pachadi. This beetroot raita is traditionally served at the Hindu festival of Onam.

-- When ready to serve, heat oil in a small pan and add mustard seeds.
-When they pop, add sesame seeds and curry leaves and keep on the heat until sesame seeds start to colour.
+- When ready to serve, heat the oil in a small pan and add the mustard seeds.
+When they pop, add the sesame seeds and curry leaves and keep on the heat until the sesame seeds start to colour.

 - Pour this tempered oil over the beetroot and yoghurt, stir once and serve.

 - Do not add the tempered oil until ready to serve.